-When most people think of Medicaid, they think of a program that acts like medical insurance of the poor.
-However, part of Medicaid is dedicated to providing long-term-care for people over the age of 65 at skilled nursing facilities.
-Medicaid will not pay for nursing care at your home (with some minor exceptions), nor will they pay for care at an assisted living facility (where you don't need a nurse).
-There are other public benefits that may provide assistance for home care and assisted living, but those will have to be topics for future articles.
+When most people think of Medicaid, they think of a program that acts like medical insurance for the poor.
+However, part of Medicaid is dedicated to providing LongTerm-Care for people over the age of 65 at skilled nursing facilities.
+Medicaid will not pay for nursing care at your home (with some minor exceptions), nor will they pay for care at an assisted living facility where you don't need a nurse.
+There are other public benefits that may provide assistance for home care and assisted living, but not Medicaid Long-Term-Care.

 If you meet the qualifications, Medicaid will pay the difference between your income and the cost of care at a skilled nursing facility.
 If you have a spouse that remains at home, your spouse might be able to keep a portion of your income, but the rest of your income will go to the skilled nursing facility.
 In order to qualify for Medicaid, you must meet a medical test, an income test and an asset test.
-The medical test simply requires your doctor to fill out a form (called an FL-2 form) stating that you require care at a skilled nursing facility.
-The income test requires that your income (not including a spouse's income) be less than the skilled nursing facility's Medicaid reimbursement rate (about \$5,000 per month).
+The medical test simply requires your doctor to fill out a form, called an FL-2 form, stating that you require care at a skilled nursing facility.
+The income test requires that your income (not including a spouse's income) be less than the skilled nursing facility cost.

 The final Medicaid qualification test is the asset test.
 If you are single, you may not have more than \$2,000 of "countable" assets.
 If you are married, Medicaid counts the assets owned by both you and your spouse, even if you have a prenuptial agreement, and the rules are a little more complicated.
-Your spouse may keep all the countable assets up to \$24,180, and half of the countable assets up to \$241,800.
+Your spouse may keep all the countable assets up to \$26,076 or half of the countable assets up to \$230,760.
 The rest of the countable assets would have to be "spent down."